-Thomas Chadwick discusses his process and inspirations, and the art of the short story
+Thomas Chadwick discusses his writing process and inspirations, and the art of the short story

 Thomas Chadwick’s collection of short stories, Above the Fat, is published by Splice and available to order now.
 Thomas splits his time between London and Ghent, and his stories often focus on luckless men drifting back and forth between the United Kingdom and the continent.
 Here at Splice, you can read two of them: ‘Birch’, shortlisted for the 2017 White Review Prize, and ‘Above the Fat’, shortlisted for the 2019 Galley Beggar Press Prize.
 In this two-part interview, Daniel Davis Wood speaks to Thomas first about his inspirations and his general writing process, and then about the experience of putting together Above the Fat.